Jay-Down/IEEE-VAST-2018-Mini-Challenge-1/README.md

 # Audio Exploration Dashboard

-This real-time audio explorer was created in response to a coursework assignment for this Simulation and Visualisation module, which required students to pick and partially solve a Mini Challenge from the 2018 VAST Challenge (http://www.vacommunity.org/VAST+Challenge+2018).
+This real-time audio explorer was created in response to a coursework assignment for the Simulation and Visualisation module of King's College London's MSc Data Science course, which required students to pick and partially solve a Mini Challenge from the 2018 VAST Challenge (http://www.vacommunity.org/VAST+Challenge+2018).

 I chose to tackle the following objective from Mini Challenge 1 (http://vacommunity.org/VAST+Challenge+2018+MC1):